Marijuana Anonymous with MA meetings in

 Please check the meeting schedule on the right for details.
 We look forward to seeing you in-person!

-We have open volunteer service positions at our several of our MA Meetings and at our District Level.
+We have open volunteer service positions at several of our MA Meetings and at our District Level.
 Being of service is part of our program and also helps you stay sober.
 Come to an MA meeting and ask how you can help.

 MA District 11 Safety Statement